release-tools/build-clerk/README.md

 postAnalysisToChannel("general")
 ```

 > This is just a taste of what you can do.
-See the examples in the `parser` module for more.
+See the examples in the `parser` module's tests for more.

 ## Run it